 Taking part is shown to help students clarify their decisions on whether to follow healthcare careers, give teachers a valuable way to engage their class with a range of NHS jobs, and rejuvenate healthcare workers’ passion for their own careers.
 Read more about impact in the Pilot Evaluation Report

 The format is based on the successful, award-winning I’m a Scientist, Get me out of here project.

 To work with students currently under-represented in the NHS we prioritise widening participation and under-served schools.

-Widening Participation School
+Widening Participation School (WP)